-- 4.2.1 Performing identification and authentication functions ZOVAR performs the checks as described in section 3.2 and 4.3. - 4.2.2 Approval or rejection of certificate applications ZOVAR carries out the checks referred to in section 3.2 and informs the subscriber of the issue of the certificate or the rejection of the application.
+- 4.2.1 Performing identification and authentication functions ZOVAR performs the checks as described in section 3.2 and 4.3. - 4.2.2 Approval or rejection of certificate applications subscriber of the issue of the certificate or the rejection of the application.
 If the application is rejected, the reason for the rejection will be stated and the subscriber will have six weeks to submit an objection.